ThePieBaker90/On-The-Rim/Items/Accessories/Glyph Glove.md

   - Item
   - Unique
 ---
-TODO a glove that activates touched glyphs with the power of archotechnology!
+CLEANUP a glove that activates touched glyphs with the power of archotechnology!